-Amrita Institute is a women-led organization devoted to reviving the Feminine Spiritual Experience through curated programs and events.
+Amrita Institute is an organization devoted to reviving the Feminine Spiritual Experience through curated programs and events.

 Our Origin Story